Doctelligence/doctelligence.github.io/roadmap.md

 ## 🧪 Prototype
 - Develop and deploy smart contracts for the DIN protocol as a proof of concept, enabling decentralized AI training and reward issuance, to validate feasibility and establish a foundation for future scalability.
 - Initiate initial test releases to gather early feedback and validate the core concepts.

-## 🌍 Community Building
-- Launch the website and engage with AI and blockchain communities for feedback.
-- Engage with industry experts to guide project development

----

-# Phase 2: Seed Funding & Testnet Development

 ## 💰 Seed Funding
 - Raise seed funding to establish the project and support early-stage development.
+---

+# Phase 2: Seed Funding & MVP Development

 ## 🔗 MVP Development
-- Strengthen blockchain architecture for interoperability and finalize smart contracts.
+- Finalize blockchain architecture and smart contracts for reward issuance, model training, and edge node integration for on-device federated learning.

-## 📊 Protocol Optimization
-- Optimize federated learning protocols for efficiency, integrating privacy-preserving features.
+- Optimize federated learning protocols, incorporating privacy-preserving features and efficient integration of evaluator nodes.

-## 🌐 Community Building
+## 🌍 Community Building
 - Launch the website and engage with AI and blockchain communities for feedback.
+- Engage with industry experts to guide project development

+## 🛠️ Technical Development & Testing
+- Conduct rigorous testing of the MVP, including scalability and performance evaluations.

 ## 📢 Marketing
 - Initiate marketing efforts to raise awareness and generate interest in the project.